jimratliff/GenoMac-user/README.md

 **First time here?**
-If this is your first time visiting GenoMac-user, please go first to the next major heading, viz., [The role of GenoMac-user within the larger Project GenoMac](#the-role-of-genomac-user-within-the-larger-project-genomac).
+If this is your first time visiting GenoMac-user, please go first to the next major heading, viz., [Overview of configuring a user with GenoMac-user](#overview-of-configuring-a-user-with-genomac-user).

 **Starting the configuration of a new user?**
 If you’re already familiar with GenoMac-user—perhaps you’ve already configured one or more user accounts with it—you can go directly to [Step-by-step implementation (for a particular user)](#step-by-step-implementation-for-a-particular-user)